GLOBAL MARKETS-Stocks slide, dollar gains ahead of Fed minutes

 program aimed at spurring growth by keeping interest rates low.

-will begin to cut back on its bond buying, said Wilmer Stith,
+Fed will begin to cut back on its bond buying, said Wilmer

 Baltimore.